vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 56 commits since the previous release, including 15 fixes.
+More than 64 commits since the previous release, including 18 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Feb 19 01:57:19 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Tue Feb 20 01:54:38 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER